sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 some of which are specified forces and torques.

 The system will be modeled using ``JointsMethod``.
-First we need to create the ``dynamicsymbols`` needed to describe the system
+First we need to create the ``dynamicsymbols`` needed to describe the system.

 Generalized coordinates: